maar-ten/pong-online/README.md

 - VideoGame2 music by [DL Sounds](https://www.dl-sounds.com/royalty-free/videogame2/) 🤘
 - Sounds created with [Bfxr](https://www.bfxr.net/) 🏆
 - Sounds converted to MP3 with [Convertio](https://convertio.co/)
-- Press Start 2P font by [Codeman38](https://www.fontspace.com/codeman38) 🤩
+- Press Start 2P font by [Codeman38](https://www.fontspace.com/codeman38)
-- Dead Space font by [DC-designs](https://www.dafont.com/devin-chandra.d8755)
+- Dead Space font by [DC-designs](https://www.dafont.com/devin-chandra.d8755) 🤩
 - Lava texture by [Outworldz](https://www.outworldz.com/cgi/free-seamless-textures.plx)
 - Server software [NodeJS](https://nodejs.org/)
 - JavaScript 3rd party libraries as descripted in [package.json](package.json).
+- And I might have used [Stack Overflow](https://stackoverflow.com/questions?tab=Frequent) once or twice 🤣

 All this software is free to use and is created by many unsung heroes of the internet 🦸‍♀️